apptentive/podspec-dependency-submission/README.md

-# Go Dependency Submission
+# Podspec Dependency Submission

-This GitHub Action calculates dependencies for a Go build-target (a Go file with a `main` function) and submits the list to the [Dependency submission API](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api).
-Dependencies then appear in your repository's dependency graph, and you'll receive Dependabot alerts and updates for vulnerable or out-of-date dependencies.
+This GitHub Action calculates dependencies for a podspec file.

 ### Running locally